CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles-csv.md

 ## PHP Example

 The following PHP script demonstrates how to use the API method.
+Don't forget to substitute the filename in the URL.
+An example of such a filename is `cdm-attempts.2016-11-04.log` to retrieve all delivery attemps made on the 4th of November 2016.

 ```php
 // dependencies